- Off road parking

 - Broadband / WiFi

 A charming first floor, open plan apartment, ideally located in a wing of the owner's Swedish home, in the pretty village of Woolhope, enclosed by unspoilt countryside.
 Beautifully furnished throughout, this Herefordshire cottage offers the perfect place for a romantic break, where guests can take in the country air and leave behind any stresses of daily life.
 With lovely views over a 17-acre meadow, which has never in its history been ploughed, towards the surrounding woodland, this Herefordshire cottage offers airy open plan living accommodation including a very comfortable double bed, sitting area and dining area all in a light and bright setting, along with a large shower room and a separate, well-equipped kitchen.
-This beautiful Herefordshire cottage boasts both a balcony and a patio, perfect for enjoying an evening barbecue, relaxing with a good book and ideal for taking in the peaceful atmosphere and lovely views that this location offers in abundance.
+This beautiful Herefordshire cottage boasts both a balcony and a patio, perfect for enjoying a warm evening sitting outside, relaxing with a good book and ideal for taking in the peaceful atmosphere and lovely views that this location offers in abundance.
 In summer, the meadow is teeming with wildflowers, whilst autumn and winter bring sheep and lambs in springtime.
 The whole area surrounding this Woolhope cottage is criss-crossed with footpaths, and it boasts several SSSIs and ancient woodland animated with rare butterflies and moths.
 The intimate village of Woolhope provides guests with a starting point for many lovely walks, with the Three Choirs Way running through the centre, as well as cycle routes and two traditional village pubs both serving excellent food and real ale.
 The village of Fownhope is close by with traditional shops, leisure centre and village pubs.
 A little further afield, enjoy a day out in Hereford, with its wonderful cathedral, the riverside towns of Ross-on-Wye and Monmouth and the ancient town of Ledbury, with its unique shops, restaurants and stunning market house.
 On the County boundary, half an hour by car are the Malvern Hills, the Elgar Trail, and all that Malvern offers with spring and autumn garden festivals.
 A very special Herefordshire holiday cottage in a beautiful part of the country.

 All first floor.
 Open plan studio accommodation with double bed, sitting area and dining area.
 Kitchen.
 Shower room with shower, basin and WC.